-After School Tutoring Center at the Library- Tuesday, September 16th, 3:30-5:00pm-The Randall Library Tutoring Center is back!
-Beginning on September 16th, tutors will be available for math and ELA help for students of all ages.
+After School Tutoring Center at the Library- Tuesdays,3:30-5:00pm-The Randall Library Tutoring Center is back!
+Tutors will be available for math and ELA help for students of all ages.
 Sign-up is required and sign-up sheets are on the circulation desk.
-Sessions are free and are for 45 minute sessions of one-on-one help with a tutor.
-Sessions will continue on Tuesdays at the same time, throughout the year.
+Sessions are free and are for 45 minutes of one-on-one help with a tutor.

 Preschool Story Times, Fridays at 10:30am, Join our Youth Services Librarian, Christine Morrison for a fun story time with a craft after the readings.

-SAPN (Stow Area Parents Network) Meetings at the Randall Library Thursdays 10:15-11:30am Come meet, greet and play with parents and children in the area when the Randall Library offers up our preschool meeting room to SAPN on Thursday mornings.
+SAPN (Stow Area Parents Network) Meetings at the Randall Library Wednesdays (Baby Playgroup) 10:30-11:00 and Thursdays 10:15-11:30.
+Come meet, greet and play with parents and children in the area when the Randall Library offers up our preschool meeting room to SAPN on Wednesdays and Thursday mornings.
 This is a great opportunity to meet area parents and have your children make new friends in a safe, warm and fun environment.